Soundproofing Your Attic Bedroom

 Because attic bedrooms often are positioned above other bedrooms, you’ll need to “deaden” the sound between floors.
-Here are your options to quiet down a 15x15-foot attic bedroom floor:
+Here are your options to quiet down a 15-foot-by-15-foot attic bedroom floor:

 - Install carpeting with a thick foam pad.
 Cost: $750 for midrange carpet, pad, installation.

 - Add an extra layer of subfloor to the attic before the carpet is installed.
 A 5/8-inch plywood subfloor helps block sound and provides additional stiffness that prevents floor framing from squeaking.
 For maximum stiffness, ask your contractor to apply construction adhesive between the subfloor layers.
 Cost: $300.

 - Install sheets/rolls of noise-reducing cellulose, vinyl, or recycled rubber under your flooring.
 Cost: $1,100.

 - Install unfaced fiberglass insulation between floor joists before the subfloor is installed.
 Bonus: The insulation thermally isolates your attic bedroom, preventing unwanted heat transfer.
 Cost: $100.

 Attic Ideas for Creating Storage

 Sloped ceilings make creating storage in attic bedrooms more difficult than in other parts of the house.
 You can pick up some storage space by installing built-in cabinetry in knee walls and by building a flip-top window seat under a dormer window.